alecthomas/kong/README.md

 }))
 ```

-Note: it is generally more advisable to use an imperative approach to building command-lines, eg.
+Note: it is generally less verbose to use an imperative approach to building command-lines, eg.

 ```go
 if CLI.Debug {